citizenlab/ami-docker/README.md

 ## Configuration

 ### Final steps
 Log into the CMS (http://localhost:8080/wp-login.php) using the credentials defined in `scripts/wp-ami-setup.sh` after installation is done (the install script will let you know) and enable the `qtranslate-X` plugin.
+Make sure WP REST API is also enabled.

+**Important note: AMI CMS custom code depends on a legacy version of WP REST API, which is why the plugin is out of date.
+WP REST API is deprecated in favour of the REST API integrated into WordPress core.
+Future work could port AMI CMS over to that.**

 ### Internationalization
 **The AMI Frontend** can be internationalized by creating new JSON translation files in the `frontend/ami-code/app/translations` folder, with the naming convetion `{{two letter ISO language code}}-locale.json`.